Khaled-Amr-1/HTI-Computer-Graphics/README.md

 # HTI-Computer-Graphics
-This repo contains Coding Assignments I get for The Computer Graphics course in The Higher Technological Institute all written in Java
+This repo contains Coding Assignments i get in my Computer Graphics course in The Higher Technological Institute all written in Java

+- assigment 1 includes a GPA Calculator